parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

     - **Standard Surface** (default): Best for general use with Arnold and other renderers
     - **Arnold**: Optimized for Arnold renderer workflows
     - **OpenPBR** (Maya 2025+): Industry-standard PBR shader, though Arnold may not render all properties correctly
-    - **Stingray**: Legacy option, only supports basic material properties
+    - **Stingray**: Legacy option, only supports basic material properties (BaseColor, ORM, Normal, Emissive)

+    Additionally, you can enable "Import Ambient Occlusion" to import AO from ORM texture (R channel) and multiply it with base color for enhanced depth and shadow detail.
 Some manual adjustment may be required for optimal results depending on your chosen shader type.

 ## Performance Questions